MarketingProInsider/marketingproinsider/content/posts/blog_49.md

 Reaching these goals keeps your improvement efforts on track and effective.

 #### Measuring Success Post-Audit
-After a YouTube audit, it's key to measure success to see if changes worked.
+After a YouTube audit, it is key to measure success to see if changes worked.
 Setting clear goals helps track how well things are going.
 This way, you can keep getting better.

 #### Tracking Changes Over Time
 Changing things without checking how they do can miss chances to grow.
 Keeping an eye on how things are doing shows which strategies work.
 By setting goals, you can see if views, engagement, and how long people watch have changed.

-This shows what's going well and what might need work.
+This shows what is going well and what might need work.

 **Responsive Adjustments**
 Being quick to change based on what the data says is important.
 When you track how things are doing, you should be ready to tweak things.
 Even small changes can make a big difference.